UPDATE: Many new and exciting Glossika language packages have recently been released.

 That being said, as someone who believes in learning languages by repetitious exposure to whole lexical chunks over time rather than entirely unnatural memorization of grammar rules, I believe Glossika is a tremendously valuable resource and I look forward to more language editions becoming available.

-For the editions I’ve seen however, I’ve yet to come across any major translation or recording problems.
+But for most of the languages I’ve seen however, I’ve yet to come across any major translation or recording problems.

-One thing is for sure: Mike Campbell has done a phenomenal job putting the Glossika packages together and has arguably the largest collection covering the most amount of languages of any program I’ve seen.
+One thing is for sure: Mike Campbell has done a phenomenal job putting the Glossika packages together and has arguably the largest collection covering the most amount of languages (including some very obscure ones) of any program I’ve seen.

 Worth a look!